GPCRmd/gpcrmd-docs/source/workbench.rst

 =====================
 Displays the tunnels and channels formed in the receptor during the simulation.
 Tunnels are defined as void pathways leading from a cavity buried in a protein core to the surrounding solvent, while in channels both endings are opened to the surrounding solvent.

-Tunnels/channels are precalculated using the software Caver_.
+Tunnels/channels are precalculated using the software `Caver 3.0`_.
 The starting point coordinates are set to the centre of the binding pocket, and the following input parameters are used: probe_radius=1.4, shell_radius=3, shell_depth=4.

 All the tunnels/channels identified in the simulation are clustered by similarity.
 Such clusters of identified tunnels can be displayed by selecting them in the "Clusters" column.